jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   I need to find a way to convert the timestamp from a string to a number.

-  I know that the two inputs are currently in the format ``XX:00``, if I can parse the string to get the first two characters and convert those digits to a number I should be able to calculate the difference
-* to find out what options are available to me, I look at the :doc:`methods </functions/functions>` and ``attributes`` of `strings <https://docs.python.org/3/library/string.html?highlight=string#module-string>`_ by using the `dir <https://docs.python.org/3/library/functions.html?highlight=dir#dir>`_ :doc:`function </functions/functions>`
+* I know that the two inputs are currently in the format ``XX:00``.
+If I can get the first two characters and convert them to a number I know I can calculate the difference since python has arithmetic definitions defined.
+To give me a clue about how to break the string apart or get the characters I want, I use the `dir <https://docs.python.org/3/library/functions.html?highlight=dir#dir>`_ :doc:`function </functions/functions>` to see what :doc:`methods </functions/functions>` and ``attributes`` of `strings <https://docs.python.org/3/library/string.html?highlight=string#module-string>`_ are available

   .. code-block:: python